wallarm/product-documentation/docs/2.16/user-guides/blacklist.md

 # IP Address Blacklist

 Wallarm can block most harmful traffic request-by-request if a malicious payload is detected.
-However, for behavioral‑based attacks when every single request by itself is legitimate (e.g. login attempts with username/password pairs), blocking by origin is necessary.
+However, for behavioral‑based attacks when every single request is legitimate (e.g. login attempts with username/password pairs), then blocking by origin is necessary.

 Wallarm can block bots and behavioral‑based attacks, such as application abuse, brute-force, and forced browsing, by automatically adding IPs to the blacklist.
 Administrators can also manually add IP addresses and subnets for blocking.